 (Source: Facebook for Business)

 In other news, Facebook has also started offering more suicide prevention resources and support for U.S.-based users.
 According to a Facebook Safety post, a trained team will review reported posts with suicidal content and contact posters privately with relevant information (if need be).
 However, it will first connect the flaggers to share tips and advice with them.
-Facebook created this video to help people interested in learning more about the initiative.

 Twitter Wants to Help Small Businesses